Call of Duty: Black Ops: Development

 In May 2009, publisher Activision was rumored to be looking for licensing regarding Vietnam War-era music which led to speculation that Call of Duty 7 would be set in Vietnam.
 In November 2009, only a few days before Modern Warfare 2s release, Activision officially announced a new Call of Duty title for 2010 through their third quarter financial call.
-On February 2010, a casting call for Call of Duty 7 led to speculation that the game would be taking place during the Cold War era with some battles taking place in South Vietnam.
+In February 2010, a casting call for Call of Duty 7 led to speculation that the game would be taking place during the Cold War era with some battles taking place in South Vietnam.
 On April 30, 2010, Black Ops was officially announced.

 The game runs on an enhanced World at War engine (which itself was improved from Call of Duty 4s) at 60 frames per second across all platforms, excluding the Wii.
 It features a streaming texture technology (also seen in Modern Warfare 2), making bigger levels possible such as "Payback" where the player controls a helicopter.
 Lighting effects have been improved as well.
 Call of Duty: Black Ops supports 3-D imaging rendered by the engine itself.
 This feature is available on the PC, PlayStation 3, and Xbox 360 versions.